Robison family murders: Discovery

 The bodies of the Robison family remained undiscovered until July 22.
-Their bodies were discovered by the owner and caretaker of the resort, Chauncey Bliss, following a complaint from a neighbor of the family of a pungent odor emanating from the cottage she had noted while playing a card game with friends on the grounds of her own property some 150 ft from the Robison cottage that afternoon.
+Their bodies were found by the owner and caretaker of the resort, Chauncey Bliss, following a complaint from a neighbor of the family of a pungent odor emanating from the cottage she had noted while playing a card game with friends on the grounds of her own property some 150 ft from the Robison cottage that afternoon.
 Bliss found both doors to the property locked; he pried open the molding to gain entry to the cottage only to discover the crime scene.
 Bliss immediately notified authorities.
 (Note: Bliss had noted a strong odor emanating from the Robison cottage earlier in July; he had checked the grounds of the premises to see if the odor sourced from a dead mammal.
 Although Bliss observed the note affixed to the cottage door and the bullet holes in the glass panes on this occasion, he had assumed they had been caused by the Robison boys' pellet guns.)

 Investigators would determine Richard Sr. had been shot in the chest with a .22-caliber firearm and once in the head with a .25-caliber pistol.
 He had also received a skull fracture; his body lay in the hallway to the property beneath the body of his youngest son, Randall, who had been shot once in the head by a firearm of unknown caliber.
 Susan lay alongside her father and brother; she had received a single .25-caliber gunshot to the face in addition to a skull fracture.